blusechen/Spiral-Knights-Animator-Tools/README.md

 This program is simple: It grabs geometry data from Spiral Knights models and exports it into the DAE format.

-* 100% handwritten code - No more using other libraries.
+* 100% handwritten code - No more using other libraries (as in copy/paste of source code.
+I'm now using JARs)
  * Considerably smaller jar size
 * Direct binary file reading
  * Considerably faster conversion